rruisong/pytorch_federated_learning/README.md

 Depending on the value of C_k (the number of classes in each local dataset), the entire dataset are split into Non-IID datasets in terms of label distribution skew.

-By calling the function `divide_data()`, one of the used datasets in this paper, i.e. MNIST, CIFAR-10, Fashion-MNIST and SVHN is downloaded via Pytorch automatically.

-The module has been integrated into the main functions of FedD3 and baselines.

 ## Execute the Federated Learning Baselines